 10 of the Best Writing Board Games for Kids

-- Board (a piece of cardboard cut from a box works well)
+- Board (a piece of cardboard cut from a box works well, or you can use an empty file folder)

-- Cards (we like index cards for this – they may need cut in half or quarters depending on the size you want)
+- Cards (we like index cards for this – they may need to be cut in half or quarters depending on the size you want)

 - Playing pieces (get creative.
-Hatchimals are one of our favorite toy to use as game pieces.
+Hatchimals are one of our favorite toys to use as game pieces.
 Marbles, coins, and paper markers also work.)

 - Rules (no fair making them up as you’re playing.
 Have your child write them down beforehand.)

 This project will likely take several days.
-But once it’s done, you’ll be able to play their game with them.
-Make sure you read the rules first and ask questions about game play.
+But once it’s done, you can play their game with them.
+Make sure you read the rules first and ask questions about gameplay.
 This can help your child sharpen their skills even more.

 A Simpler Version of This Writing Activity to Do at Home